Hoax: Hoax news

 Hoax news (also referred to as fake news) is a news report containing facts that are either inaccurate or false but which are presented as genuine.
 A hoax news report conveys a half-truth used deliberately to mislead the public.

 Hoax may serve the goal of propaganda or disinformation – using social media to drive web traffic and amplify their effect.
 Unlike news satire, fake news websites seek to mislead, rather than entertain, readers for financial or political gain.

-Hoax news is usually released with the intention of misleading to injure an organization, individual, or person, and/or benefit financially or politically, sometimes utilizing sensationalist, deceptive, or simply invented headlines to maximize readership.
+Hoax news is usually released with the intention of misleading to injure an organisation, individual, or person, and/or benefit financially or politically, sometimes utilising sensationalist, deceptive, or simply invented headlines to maximise readership.
 Likewise, clickbait reports and articles from this operation gain advertisement revenue.